-Picture this: you’re halfway through a particularly challenging SoulCycle class when suddenly a familiar oh-so pleasurable feeling starts to creep up on you.
-Not so much the runner’s high that you typically associate with the endorphin-boost from a hard workout, but rather a certain, ahem, stimulating sensation that you generally experience between the sheets.
+Picture this: You’re halfway through a particularly challenging SoulCycle class when an oh-so pleasurable feeling suddenly creeps up on you.
+No, not the endorphin-boosting runner’s high typically associated with a hard workout, but rather a certain, ahem, stimulating sensation that often occurs between the sheets.

-Yes, we’re talking about a “coregasm,” or an exercise-induced orgasm.
+Yes, we’re talking about a “coregasm”—a clever neologism for an exercise-induced orgasm.

-And according to experts, it’s not just a myth that you hear about from a friend of a friend.
-It can happen during some super common workouts, many of which will surprise you.
+According to experts, it’s not just a myth that you hear about from a friend of a friend.
+It can happen during some common workouts, many of which may surprise you.

 What Is A Coregasm?

-Unfortunately, just like some women have trouble reaching orgasm during sex, doing certain exercises won’t automatically guarantee you an orgasm.
-In fact, you’re probably already doing some of the most common coregasm-inducers.
+Unfortunately, just like some women have trouble reaching orgasm during sex, certain exercises don’t automatically guarantee a coregasm.
+In fact, you’re probably already doing some of the most common pleasure-inducers.

-But, it’s worth a shot.
-Potentially anyone could experience a coregasm (yes, men can have them too), Dr. Herbenick says.
+Still, it’s worth a shot.
+Potentially anyone could experience a coregasm (yes, men too), Dr. Herbenick says.
 Plus, for women who don’t typically reach orgasm from sex or masturbation, this might be a good avenue to try for getting your O-moment.
 Try experimenting with a few variations of these exercises, paying close attention to engaging your abs.
 And hey, even if you don’t get aroused––you still managed to get a great workout in.

 Exercises to Try

-Ab exercises are the most common inducers of coregasms (not surprising, considering the name).
+Ab exercises are the most common inducers of coregasms.
 Experiment with variations of crunches, sit-ups, and the captain’s chair.

 Yoga is pretty well-known for inciting orgasms or pleasure, so the experience even has its own unofficial name: “yogasm.”
 If you experience this one, it’s safe to say, your sacral chakra is well-balanced.